Statistical and economic evaluation of forecasts in electricity markets: beyond RMSE and MAE: Empirical results

 As demonstrated earlier, the selection of predictions used in the decision-making process significantly influences the profitability of BESS.
 This choice can be based on traditional accuracy metrics, such as RMSE and MAE, or other measures associated with the behavior of forecast errors (Cov-e) or the association between the predictions and true values (Corr-f).
 In this section, the relationship between measures of forecast quality and battery profits is evaluated.
 It can be noticed that using individual predictions, we can calculate both the income level and a measure value.
 Hence, there are 192 (for a big pool) or 64 (for model-based pools) pairs of values that describe the outcomes.
 Using this information, we calculate the Spearman correlation, which is robust to outliers and any monotonic transformation of data.

 In Table \ref{tab:Corr}, correlation coefficients between forecast quality measures and the average level of profits calculated for the whole evaluation period are presented.
 The first block of outcomes shows the results for BESS-a, whereas the second block represents BESS-b.
 The results are displayed for three sub-pools and for a big pool separately.
-The findings indicate that all correlations, apart from Corr-f, are negative.
+The findings demonstrates that all correlations, apart from Corr-f, are negative.
 This implies that an increase in, for instance, Cov-e, is associated with a reduction in profits.
 Unlike other metrics, Corr-f is interpreted positively, meaning that a higher value of this measure corresponds to a greater income.
 Because the sign of the correlation coefficient varies across measures, we refer to its absolute value when comparing the strength of correlations in the following sections of the article.

-Let us first analyze the results for BESS-a system and the big pool of forecasts.
-It becomes evident that widely used accuracy metrics, such as RMSE and MAE, show weak correlation with profits, with the absolute correlation coefficient being less, in absolute terms, than 0.20.
-At the same time, correlation with dispersion and association measures approaches 0.80.
+Let us first analyze the results for BESS-a system and the big pool of forecasts. {The analysis indicates} that widely used accuracy metrics, such as RMSE and MAE, show weak correlation with profits, with the absolute correlation coefficient being {close}, in absolute terms, to {0.20}.
+At the same time, correlation with dispersion and association measures {oscillates around 0.80}.
 This highlights a substantial difference between these evaluation methods.
 The performance of Corr-f measure, which shows how well the forecasts reflect the within-day fluctuations of electricity prices, is worth emphasizing.
-The value of the correlation between Corr-f and average profits reaches 0.802.
+The value of the correlation between Corr-f and average profits reaches {0.855}.

-When examining small model-based pools, becomes evident that while the overall correlation pattern is similar across pools, the strength of the correlation varies.
-The highest correlation is observed for the ARX and NARX models, which, notably, generate the most diverse set of predictions.
-For NARX, the correlation coefficient ranges from 0.27 to 0.97.
+{An analysis of smaller, model-based forecast pools shows that, while the overall correlation pattern remains similar, the strength of the correlations varies across pools.} The highest correlation is observed for the ARX and NARX models, which, notably, generate the most diverse set of predictions.
+For NARX, the correlation coefficient ranges from {0.29 to 0.96}.
 In contrast, the weakest association is found with the LEAR models, where the correlation between RMSE or MAE and profits is nearly zero.

 The results for BESS-b closely resemble those of BESS-a.
 Traditional accuracy metrics, such as RMSE and MAE, show only a weak correlation with profits; however, this relationship is slightly stronger compared to BESS-a.
 The overall outcomes suggest that the decision-making process in BESS-b is more complex than in BESS-a case.
 As a result, the financial performance of BESS-b is more dependent on accurately capturing the shape of the daily price curve -- an aspect measured by Corr-f.